What Is a Pterygium?

 Protect Your Ocular Health

 Although a pterygium is generally a minor eye condition, it may impact your eyesight or increase in size, which can become a cosmetic issue.
 At Bentz Eye Center, our West Palm Beach, FL ophthalmic team diagnoses, treats, and manages pterygia so you can live more comfortably.
-If you experience symptoms of a surfer’s eye, we encourage you to schedule an appointment with our West Palm Beach, FL cornea specialist.
+If you experience symptoms of a surfer’s eye, we encourage you to schedule an appointment with our West Palm Beach, FL cornea specialist to receive optimal pterygium treatment.
 Our eye doctors take a range of payment options and insurance plans to make it easier on you.